 Watch the video below to see which of these worked…and which didn’t:

-🤑 Use code 9PME6 for 10% off List Price at Johnson Plastics Plus.
-Promo code valid through 2022 for unlimited usage.
+🤑 Use code JustMightDIY15 for 10% off List Price at Johnson Plastics Plus.
+Promo code valid through 2025 for unlimited usage.
 Excludes equipment, ink, fabrication and STB subscriptions 🤑

 AFFILIATE / Program NOTIFICATIONs

-We are a participant in a few affiliate and influencer programs, which means that we earn a commission when you click on certain links.
-You don’t pay anything extra for the items you buy; we just get credit for referring you!
-Here’s an overview of the companies whose programs we participate in: Amazon Services LLC Associates Program, Brilliant Vinyl, Creative Fabrica, Cricut, Cosmos Ink, Design Bundles, Etsy, Heat Press Nation, Home Depot, Johnson Plastics Plus, Michael’s, Pro World, Swing Design and xTool.
-For more details, see our Affiliate Disclosure Page.
+We are a participant in a few affiliate and influencer programs, which means that we earn a commission when you use our links.
+You don’t pay anything extra; we just get credit for referring you!
+Here’s a few of the programs we participate in: Amazon Services LLC, Cricut, Design Bundles, Etsy, Heat Press Nation, Home Depot, Johnson Plastics Plus, Michael’s, Pro World, and more.
+For more details and a complete list, see our Affiliate Disclosure Page.

 We are a member of a few affiliate and/or influencer programs, which means that we earn a commission when you click on certain links or use our codes.
 You don’t pay anything extra for the items you buy; we just get credit for referring you!